 Entrepreneurs can be small business owners.

 Both are in business.
 One is no better than the other.
-It took me a minute to realize this and that people in business have no desire to be entrepreneurs.
+It took me a minute to realize this and that most people in business have no desire to be entrepreneurs.
 The main difference.